 Covered services may include, but are not limited to, the following medically necessary and/or recommended service(s), treatment(s), therapy, or equipment directly related to a traumatic brain injury that are not covered by the applicant’s existing medical insurance provider(s):

 - home or environmental modifications (e.g. accessible ramp, accessible bathroom modifications, change of room setup, modification of materials or equipment, or specialized equipment);

 - driver evaluation assessment and driver rehabilitation training;

 - short-term/temporary attendant services not covered under other funding sources,

 - medically necessary eyeglasses for individuals with a traumatic brain injury;

 - limited sessions of alternative therapy;

-- medically approved summer day camps approved by SCPD (E.g. Easterseals Camp Fairlee); and
+- medically approved summer day camps approved by SCPD (e.g. Point of Hope, Easterseals Camp Fairlee); and

-- Such other services directly related to the applicant’s traumatic brain injury as approved by the SCPD Director or his or her designee in consultation with the Traumatic Brain Injury Application Review Committee not covered by the Department of Health and Social Services, Division of Services for Aging and Adults with Physical Disabilities, Department of Education, Division of Vocational Rehabilitation, or any other state department or agency.
+- Such other services directly related to the applicant’s traumatic brain injury as approved by the SCPD Director or his or her designee in consultation with the Traumatic Brain Injury Application Review Committee not covered by the Department of Health and Social Services, Division of Services for Aging and Adults with Physical Disabilities, Department of Education, Division of Vocational Rehabilitation, or other state department or agency.

 Services NOT Covered